Sebastianhju/Runeterra-5e/Rules/SummonerSpells.md

 ---

 # Ghost<img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/img-Summoners/Ghost_HD.png" align=right width=10% height=10%>
-As a *Bonus Action* you can target an amount of allies you can see equal to your proiciency bonus to become invisible for an hour, or until they make an attack or force another creature to make a saving throw.
+As a *Bonus Action* you can target an amount of allies you can see equal to your proficiency bonus to become invisible for an hour, or until they make an attack or force another creature to make a saving throw.
 For the first minute your movementspeed is doubled.

 ---